lewisnm/alx-low_level_programming/0x14-bit_manipulation/README.md

-This is number and bit manipulation
+This is number and bit manipulation(binary and Hexadecimal)